-Saint Maxim the Confessor, one of the greatest theologians and mystical writers of the Orthodox Church.
-Was born around 580 in Constantinople, in an aristocratic family.
-At the age of nine, orphaned by both parents.
-He was taken into the care of a monastery in Palestine.
-Which took care to give him a select education from the greatest and wisest teachers of the time.
+Saint Maxim the Confessor was one of the greatest theologians and mystical writers of the Orthodox Church.
+He was born around 580 in Constantinople in an aristocratic family and was orphaned at nine by both parents.
+He was taken into the care of a monastery in Palestine, which took care to give him an exceptional education from the greatest and wisest teachers of the time.

-At the age of thirty, around the year 610, the Byzantine Emperor Heraclius, seeing the wisdom and the perfect life that Saint Maxim led, brought him to the Emperor’s court and made him the great counselor of the empire, but he did not remain in this position for long.
+At the age of thirty, around 610, the Byzantine Emperor Heraclius, seeing the wisdom and the perfect life that Saint Maxim led, brought him to the Emperor’s court and made him the great counselor of the empire.
+Still, he did not remain in this position for long.

 When was Maximus the Confessor arrested?

-In 653 Maximus was arrested.
-Along with his disciple Anastasius the monk.
+In 653, Maximus was arrested.
+Along with his disciple Anastasius, the monk.
 And brought to Constantinople in the summer of 653.
-Also in 655, a trial followed.
-After which Maxim was exiled to Bizya in Thrace.
+Also, in 655, a trial followed.
+Maxim was exiled to Bizya in Thrace.
 And Anastasius was sent to Berberis.

 There is in St. Maxim a cosmic vision of the world which, in terms of method and realization, represents the balance and culmination of Greek thought, theological and philosophical, in its doctrinal synthesis meet Origen and Evagrius.

 What does knowing God mean to Maximus?